SiloCityLabs/lochnas/docker-templates/sonarr/readme.md

 ## How to enable

 Edit your `.env` file and enable this container with `SONARR_ENABLED=true` and other variables.
-You can access it via http://yourserverip:8989/
+You can access it via https://sonarr.yourdomain.com

-You can add a subdomain for easier web access but you will have to create a nginx config in docker-data/nginx/sites/sonarr.conf.template.
-Additionally you should enable auth in sonarr settings from the web ui.
+To use web access you must have nginx auth password set

 ### Additional Configuration